FN10 Other Business Expenses and Activities

 Gifts and awards are appropriate to recognize those who support the University.
 Gifts and awards are permitted for these individuals or organizations, but must be paid on unrestricted donor funds, or funds designated for such a purpose.
 These are never permitted on federal or state contracts or grants.

 Gifts and awards to students are generally permitted.
 Scholarships are not covered under this policy, with an exception to endowed/non-endowed scholarship sources used for student research and student travel expenditures.
-Scholarships are addressed in University Policy FN09.
-Following are the parameters under which gifts and awards other than scholarships may be given:
+Scholarships are addressed in University Policy FN09 Scholarships.
+The following are the parameters under which gifts and awards other than scholarships may be given:

 - Non-Cash Awards

-- For ISIS reporting, gift certificates and gift cards to a specific vendor are considered non-cash awards.
+- For Student Financial System reporting, gift certificates and gift cards to a specific vendor are considered non-cash awards.

 - Non-cash gifts or awards related to competitions, contests and other incentives, including door prizes, must be paid on unrestricted donor funds or funds designated for that purpose.